 For measures like human security, education, and standard of living, Canada is 12th in the world on the 2018 UN Human Development Index.
 But applied to Indigenous communities?
 Canada’s rank falls to 63rd.

 A decade ago, Right To Play launched programming in Canada in two Indigenous communities.
-Today, more than 85 First Nations, Métis, and Inuit communities and 50 urban groups targeting newcomer and at-risk populations implement our programs, empowering youth to guide themselves to a better tomorrow.
+Today, more than 85 First Nations, Métis, and Inuit communities and organizations implement our programs, empowering youth to guide themselves to a better tomorrow.
 And, for those Right to Play reaches, it works.